-Important: To use our API you first need to be onboarded.
-If you haven't been onboarded please check our onboarding procedure in Overview.
+Important: To use the Account Information (PSD2) API you first need to be on-boarded.
+If you haven't been on-boarded check our on-boarding procedure in Overview.

 ABN AMRO client accounts are protected against unauthorized access.
 You must authenticate yourself using OAuth2.0 and get authorization to the client's account.
-For more information you could have a look at the OAuth pages from the Internet Information Task Force
+For more information see OAuth2.0

 This OAuth authorization is used in a TPP role to access the accounts of ABN AMRO clients.
 ABN AMRO clients must provide consent to you as a TPP before the account can accessed.